-- 4.24 The key on Map 2 shows the colours for road stretches and the m2 of SAC habitat, with the red ones being road stretches with greater than 200 m2 of SAC habitat within 200m each side of the road, per m of road.
-Footprint Ecology shared this approach with Natural England to confirm it was an acceptable means of identifying the highest risks.
-The red and orange stretches include the A22 and A26, which Natural England advised may be of most concern. - 4.25 Wood then undertook their modelling of predicted resultant changes in atmospheric pollutants for each of the red and orange road stretches, i.e. the ones with the greatest implications for the SAC.
-This was undertaken for a number of growth scenarios.
-Transect locations used by Wood for the modelling are identified on Map 3, provided by Wood. - 4.26 Levels of atmospheric pollutants along transects perpendicular to roads crossing or adjacent to Ashdown Forest SAC were modelled by Wood.
+Sites DPD (see Wood 2020).
+Transect locations used by Wood for the modelling are identified on Map 2 (from Wood 2018).

+- 4.27 Levels of atmospheric pollutants along transects perpendicular to roads crossing or adjacent to Ashdown Forest SAC (see Map 1) were modelled under 3 modelling scenarios by Wood (see Wood 2018, 2019, 2019a, 2020) for methods and further details).
 The modelling scenarios have regard for predicted changes in emissions factors as a result of vehicle technology improvements over time.
 The modelling scenarios are: - 2017 baseline of pollutants.
 This uses 2017 background concentrations of pollutants, and the 2017 emissions factors and traffic flows. - Scenario A 2031 projected baseline of pollutants.
-This uses the 2017 background concentrations of pollutants and traffic flows, but with the predicted 2030 emission factors, i.e. irrespective of growth, pollutants should reduce with the predicted emissions factors. - Scenario B Baseline + in-combination development from surrounding local planning authorities.
-This uses the projected baseline for pollutants in 2031, but with the effect of the surrounding growth from neighbouring local planning authorities. - Scenario C Baseline + in-combination + Mid-Sussex development.
-This uses Scenario B and then adds in the additional effect of growth proposed for Mid Sussex, as per the relevant growth scenario being tested. - 4.27 The predicted 2030 emissions factors used within the modelling scenarios are explained below.
+This uses the 2017 background concentrations of pollutants and traffic flows, but with the predicted 2030 emission factors, i.e. irrespective of growth, pollutants should reduce with the prediced emmissions factors. - Scenario B Baseline + in-combination development from surrounding local planning authorities.
+This uses the projected baseline for pollutants in 2031, but with the effect of the surrounding growth from neighbouring local planning authorities8. - Scenario C Baseline + in-combination + Mid-Sussex development.
+This uses Scenario B and then adds in the additional effect of growth proposed for Mid Sussex, as per the relevant growth scenario being tested. - 4.28 The pollutant levels were modelled by Wood along 12 transects, with nine points at each side of the road at 0, 2, 3, 10, 25, 50, 100, 150 and 200m from the kerb.
+The modelling undertaken by Wood provided N, and also NH3, levels and resultant N and acid deposition, at each point on the transects.
+Wood provided a commentary on the points at which pollutants breached critical thresholds (further information can be found in Wood 2018, 2019, 2019a, 2020). - 4.29 The predicted 2030 emissions factors used within the modelling scenarios are explained below.
 The allocations within the Mid Sussex District Plan are adopted allocations, with some already having the benefit of planning permission.
 These allocations are therefore included within the background traffic flows for the projected baseline of 2031, i.e. modelling scenario A. This projected baseline represents the baseline situation in 2031 including any committed development, highways improvements already in progress or committed.
 Modelling scenario C therefore includes the development proposed within the Site Allocations DPD, ensuring that it is the potential impact of the DPD that is assessed.
+The difference between Scenario C and Scenario A therefore provides the most complete and best indication of the in-combination effects of development while the difference between Scenario C and Scenario B provides further context, the effect of the Mid-Sussex development alone.